Hamilton City: “The River City”

 - NZ’s longest river, the Waikato, flows for 16km through the city

-- Mild climate and moderate year round rainfall keep the city and surrounding area very green
+- A mild climate and moderate year-round rainfall keep the city and surrounding area very green

 - 135 parks and gardens and 58 sports areas

-- City has over 1,000 hectares of open space
+- The city has over 1,000 hectares of open space

 - Home to 26,000 person capacity Waikato Stadium